 - The tips below are designed to help banana bread “novices” and/or people with limited baking experience.

-- Click on our “print recipe” link if you want to print out this recipe.
+- Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
-However, the recipe print function does not include our tips section.
+However, the recipe print function does not include my tips section.
 Please read the tips section in order to avoid common recipe problems.

 - Pumpkin banana bread is a great fall “harvest” dessert.
-It is perfect for many fall occasions such as Thanksgiving, Halloween, harvest festivals, autumn family gatherings, etc. Of course, since our pumpkin banana bread tastes great and has a unique orange color, it is fantastic for any occasion!
+It is perfect for many fall occasions such as Thanksgiving, Halloween, harvest festivals, autumn family gatherings, etc. Of course, since my pumpkin banana bread tastes great and has a unique orange color, it is fantastic for any occasion!

 - Use RIPE bananas for the best taste.
 Ripe bananas are soft and usually yellow with many small black spots.
 Hard yellow/green(ish) bananas are too starchy and have much less banana flavor.
+FYI – Beautiful pure yellow bananas are not fully ripe!

 - This recipe does not use pumpkin pie spice, etc. I didn’t want this pumpkin banana bread to taste just like a pumpkin pie.
 Rather, I wanted it to taste like a type of banana bread!!